parthpatel2019/parthpatel2019.github.io/README.md

 **My Major:** **I am majoring in _Computer Science_**

-I quote that I stick by when programming:
+A quote that I stick by when programming:

 > "Nothing is impossible, the word itself says 'I'm possible'!" - By Audrey Hepburn